-In the era of social media, it’s more critical than before for political candidates to have a strong presence online.
-After all, that’s where potential voters are spending most of their time.
+In the era of social media, it’s more critical than ever for political candidates to have a strong presence online.
+After all, potential voters spend most of their time on social media.
 But more than simply having a social media account is required.
 A successful Political Social Media Campaign requires engagement with potential voters.

 So, how can you tell if your campaign genuinely engages with its audience?
 Here are four key performance indicators (KPIs) to watch.